digiltd/oh-rtd-test/Withings-Binding.md

     # Execute 'withings:startAuthentication "<accountId>"' on OSGi console.
     #########################################################################################

-In order to start the authentication process the user needs to execute `withings:startAuthentication <accountId>` on the OSGi console.
+In order to start the authentication process the user needs to execute `withings:startAuthentication <accountId>` on the OSGi console whereas `accountId` is an arbitrary key also used in the `openhab.cfg` in order to differentiate between the different credentials per withings account.
 The binding will print the following lines to the console

     #########################################################################################
     # Withings Binding Setup: